UBC Home

 Curators: Snxakila–Clyde Tallio, Jennifer Kramer

 Photo credits: 1.
-Snxakila–Clyde Tallio holds a Nuxalk Sun mask at the American Museum of Natural History in 2017.
-Photo by Jennifer Kramer.
-2. Anuximana–Jade Hanuse stands in front of a bus shelter she painted with representations of Q’umukwa (Great Spirit Chief of the Undersea World) and Sets’alan (Echo).
-Created by Anuximana–Jade Hanuse.
-Photo by Snxakila–Clyde Tallio.
-3. Nusq’lst Alhkw’alhtnak (territory marker) created by carpenter Nanutsaakas–Kyle Mack Tallio, depicting the smayusta (history of the First Ancestors/ancestral origin stories) of the Mack family.
-Created by carpenter Nanutsaakas–Kyle Mack Tallio.
+Snxakila-Clyde-Tallio at MOA, looking at sinaaxwmiixw (c.
+1870–1900), 2019.
+Photo by Alina Ilyasova.
+2. Anuximana–Jade Hanuse stands in front of a bus shelter she painted, Bella Coola, 2023.
+It features images of the supernatural beings Q’umukwa (Great Spirit Chief of the Undersea World) and Sets’alan (Echo), both part of the smayusta (ancestral origin stories) of the Schooner family whose ancestral village was on this site.
+Photo by Snxakila–Clyde Tallio 3.
+Alhkw’alhtnak (territory marker) for the ancestral village of Nusq’lst, created by carpenter Nanutsaakas–Kyle Mack Tallio, Bella Coola Valley, 2024.
+It represents the smayusta (ancestral origin stories) of the Mack family, depicting their first Ancestor Nusq’lst and the Giant before he turned into Nusq’lst mountain.
 Photo by Matthew Wheelock.
-4. Sputc pole designed by carpenter Wiiaqa7ay–Lyle Mack, standing at the shore of the Bella Coola River in Q’umk’uts.
-Created by carpenter Wiiaqa7ay–Lyle Mack.
+4. Sputc (eulachan) pole stands at the shore of the Bella Coola River in Q’umk’uts, waiting to be re-dressed in new cedar bark regalia to welcome the return of the fish run in March, 2025.
+Created by carpenter Wiiaqa7ay–Lyle Mack, 2014.
 Photo by Cody Rocko.
-5. Nuxalk knowledge holder, Marlene King, visits the Nuxalk collection at Museum of Vancouver.
+5. Nuxalk knowledge holder Nuqaytsulhawqs–Marlene King visits the Nuxalk collection at the Museum of Vancouver, while she was part of MOA’s Indigenous Internship Program, 2022.
 Photo by Jennifer Kramer.
-6. Photograph of Staltmc Anulhkw’ikmlayc–Tallio-Hans and his wife Yatsalt Anuskimalhnm and their son Lhkw’aakas–Willie Hans, c.
+6. Staltmc (hereditary leader) Anulhkw’ikmlayc–Tallio-Hans and his wife Yatsalt (matriarch) Anuskimalhnm–Queen Jessie pose with their yakyanlh (mountain-goat-wool blankets) and two of their children, Talyu, c.
 1910.
-Royal British Columbia Museum collection PM # 11189.
-Photographer unrecorded, courtesy of the Indigenous Collections & Repatriation Department, Royal British Columbia Museum.
-7. Carpenter Anuximana–Jade Hanuse with her Raven Led the Way paddle at the Freda Diesing School of Northwest Coast Art.
+Photographer unrecorded, Royal BC Museum PN11189.
+7. Carpenter Anuximana–Jade Hanuse holds her paddle Raven Led the Way at the Freda Diesing School of Northwest Coast Art, Coast Mountain College, Terrace, BC, 2024.
 MOA collection MOA 3631/1.
 Photo by Jennifer Kramer.